riggsd/guano-py/doc/guano_specification.md

 Definitions and Common Data Conventions
 ---------------------------------------

-All GUANO metadata must be persisted in big-endian format; multi-byte values are to be written such that the most significant byte has the lowest address and the least significant byte has the highest address.
-This is because files are written once, but read many times; by standardizing on an endianness we ease the burden on subsequent processing and analysis, regardless of hardware platform used for recording.
-This has no bearing on whether recorders choose to write little- or big-endian .WAV data, as specified in the .WAV (RIFF) file header; the GUANO metadata itself must be written big-endian.

 All GUANO metadata must be persisted as UTF-8 Unicode string.
 This is a multi- byte encoding which uses just a single byte for all "ASCII" data, but a variable number of bytes for encoding "special" characters.